Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Allotments are a tradition with genuine appeal — community, exercise, fresh produce.
 Whether they save money vs supermarket is more complicated than the romantic version suggests.
-Annual rent 50-200, setup 200-600, supplies 50-150, plus 100+ hours of time.
-Produce value 200-800 depending on productivity and what you grow.
+At typical UK pricing: annual rent £50-£200, setup £200-£600, supplies £50-£150, plus 100+ hours of time.
+Produce value £200-£800 depending on productivity and what you grow.
+Numbers differ by country — switch currency in the selector and substitute your own local plot fees and produce prices.

 The reframe most allotment holders use: allotment is recreation that produces food, not a cost-saving strategy.
-The value calculation then flips — 100 net cost for 100 hours of outdoor exercise and community is 1/hour recreation, which is excellent value.
+The value calculation then flips — £100 net cost for 100 hours of outdoor exercise and community is £1/hour of recreation, excellent value.
 The tool supports both framings by letting you set the hourly value.

 How to use it